Maintaining Wellness Exams for Pets in Pasadena, TX

 At Spencer Animal Hospital we put a strong emphasis on preventative medicine.
 Our idea of good veterinary care is ensuring that pets stay well for as long as possible.
 We highly recommend yearly (or semi-yearly!) exams so we can continually monitor your pet and detect any illness in its early stages which makes treatment more effective and less costly.
-As the pet owner, you play a huge role in pet wellness care, too, since you know them best and can tell us about subtle changes to their personality or behavior that could indicate the onset of disease.
+As the pet owner, you play a huge role when it comes to wellness exams for pets in Pasadena, TX, too, since you know them best and can tell us about subtle changes to their personality or behavior that could indicate the onset of disease.
 We work with you to give you and your pet as many good years as possible together.

 This facility is just one of the best places to take your animals.
 They love their patients.
 During a very difficult time for our dog they showed love and compassion.
 And our family will forever be grateful.